krzc155/Stock-monitor/README.md

 Program based on Pandas, Kivy, KivyMD Matplotlib and Yfinance.
-Program will work properly only with newest Yfinance package which probably force you to use Python 3.11+ Program is still under development, For now it uses test/unstable cersion of kivy which affecting performance of program.
+Program will work properly only with newest Yfinance package which probably force you to use Python 3.11+ Program is still under development, For now it uses test/unstable version of kivy which affecting performance of program and slowing it.

 Access to more detailed stock page is by doubleclick on stock in datatable